abhilash1910/LongPegasus/README.md

 - For google colab,(possibly other notebook libraries), there is a requirement to install sentencepiece for transformers to function properly.
 This is done by default in the latest version (0.2) and no need to manually install it again.

 - For inference, it is important to specify 'return_tensors' as tf since the module uses [Tensorflow](https://www.tensorflow.org/) backend.

+- Due to an issue in the keras base layer arguements, sometimes in Colab an issue arises for trainable arguement.
+This is resolved in the 0.3 stable version.A [Colab notebook](https://github.com/abhilash1910/LongPegasus/blob/master/LongPegasus.ipynb) is present in the repository.

 ### Finetuning with the LongPegasus models